Jessiq1383/CIS344_Individual_Project/README.md

-All Contens and documents are properply labeled, both the tabel schema and UML Diagram are under the same document
+All Contens and documents are properply labeled, both the tabel schema and UML Diagram are under the same document - Jessi Quezada